-Upon the death of Maria Theresa, Joseph II passed Edicts of Toleration that allowed greater freedoms for non-Catholics & continued the policy of subjugating Church power to that ofd the State.
-He confiscate the property of over 700 monasteries, displacing 27K monks and nuns & used the proceeds to build new churches.
+Upon the death of Maria Theresa, Joseph II passed Edicts of Toleration that allowed greater freedoms for non-Catholics and continued the policy of subjugating Church power to that of the State.
+He confiscated the property of over 700 monasteries, displacing 27,000 monks and nuns and used the proceeds to build new churches.

-Like Germany, during the 18th C Italy didn’t exist as a nation as we know it.
-It was a hodge-podge of various principalities; the Duchies of Savoy & Milan, the Republic of Venice, the Duchies of Parma & Modena, the Republics of Genoa & Lucca, the Grand Duchy of Tuscany; the Papal States; and in the S Naples and the islands of Sardinia, Corsica, & Sicily among several other smaller realms.
+Like Germany, during the 18th century, Italy didn’t exist as a nation as we know it.
+It was a hodge-podge of various principalities.
 They didn’t even share a common language.

-The population of the peninsula grew from 11 to 15 million in the first half of the C. But in the 1760’s a severe famine struck Florence, Rome, & Naples.
+The population of the peninsula grew from eleven to fifteen million in the first half of the century.
+But in the 1760’s a severe famine struck Florence, Rome, and Naples.

-The popes of the 18th C had difficulty dealing with the now powerful rulers of Europe who no longer felt threatened by Church power or political machinations.
+The popes of the 18th century had difficulty dealing with the now powerful secular rulers of Europe, no longer threatened by Church power or political machinations.

-Even the Papal States themselves were frequently invaded by foreign powers.
-These conquerors only left after they’d extorted hefty ransoms.
-Popes were forced to make concessions that made the papacy’s weakness evident to all.
-Despite that, Rome continued to attract large numbers of pilgrims, students, and artists from all.
-Pilgrims still hoped for a a blessing from the Pope or a healing while visiting the various shrines.
+Even the Papal States were frequently invaded by foreign powers.
+Conquerors only left after they’d secured hefty ransoms.
+Popes were forced to make concessions that made their weakness evident to all.
+Despite that, Rome continued to attract large numbers of pilgrims, students, and artists.
+Pilgrims hoped for a blessing from the Pope or a healing while visiting the many shrines.

-Several of the popes supported the establishment of academies, colleges & universities and encouraged the general scholarship.
+Several popes supported the establishment of academies, colleges, and universities and encouraged general scholarship.
 Under their generous patronage Rome’s artistic riches in painting, sculpture, music, and monuments flourished.
-It was Pope Clement XI who initiated plans for the Trevi Fountain and the Spanish Steps in the early 18th C.
+Pope Clement XI initiated plans for the Trevi Fountain and the Spanish Steps in the early 18th century.

-But to give you an idea of how the tables has turned and now Kings often domineer popes, it was this same Clement, who became a pawn in the hands of Emperor Joseph I, and Louis XIV.
+But to give you an idea of how the tables had turned and now kings dominated popes, it was this same Clement, who became a pawn in the hands of Emperor Joseph I and Louis XIV.
 Louis forced Clement to issue a papal bull dealing with the Jesuit-Jansenist controversy.